trma2416/trma2416.github.io/aboutme.md

 ## About Me

-A little bit of background from me, I grew up in a small mountain town in Southwest Colorado called Durango.
-Whilest growing up, I took advantage of the vast wilderness that I was surrounded by, by mountain biking, fly fishing, hiking, camping, snowboarding, rock climbing, and many other outdoor activities.
-While in High School I discovered that I had an apptitude for math and in college I wanted to explore that curiousity.
+A little bit of background about me — I grew up in a small mountain town in southwest Colorado called Durango.
+Growing up, I took full advantage of the surrounding wilderness by mountain biking, fly fishing, hiking, camping, snowboarding, rock climbing, and enjoying many other outdoor activities.
+While in high school, I discovered that I had an aptitude for math, and in college, I wanted to explore that curiosity further.

-# Education
+## Education

-Following my interest, I attended the University of Colorado Bouder staring in 2018.
-Initially I was an undeclared major, and was unsure as to what career choice I wanted to make.
-After a year, and discoursing with friends and family I decided that I would pursue a degree in Physics.
+Following my interests, I began attending the University of Colorado Boulder in 2018.
+Initially, I was an undeclared major and unsure of what career path I wanted to pursue.
+After a year of discussion with friends and family, I decided to pursue a degree in Physics.
 I earned a B.A. in Physics in the fall of 2022.

-During my undergrad I had the opportunity to perform research in renewable energy, specifically batteries where I used optical techniques to analyze materials used in developing technologies.
-This was my first major experience coding and using python data manipulation and visualization techniques to perform the analysis.
-This sparked my interest in Computer Science and I wanted to learn more.
+During my undergraduate studies, I had the opportunity to perform research in renewable energy — specifically in battery technology — where I used optical techniques to analyze materials used in developing technologies.
+This was my first significant experience with coding, where I used Python for data manipulation and visualization to conduct the analysis.
+This sparked my interest in computer science and made me eager to learn more.

-As of fall of 2024 I am currently a student in the Applied Computer Science program at University of Colorado Boulder for which I am pursuing a B.S. in Applied Computer Science with aspirations of gaining acceptance into a Graduate program for Computer Science or Data Science.
+As of fall 2024, I am a student in the Applied Computer Science program at the University of Colorado Boulder, pursuing a B.S. in Applied Computer Science.
+I aspire to gain acceptance into a graduate program in Computer Science or Data Science.

-# Technical Skills
+## Technical Skills

-Thus far I have learned C++ and Python in my previous experience I learned how to perform peak fitting using pandas, scipy, lmfit, numpy, and data visualization using matplotlib.
-In my program I have learned data structures and algorithms and how to modify and use these skills to solve real world problems.
-Some technologies, softwares that I am learning as part of my program include git and github, CMake, pytorch, huggingface, and more to be learned.
+So far, I have learned C++ and Python.
+In my previous research experience, I used Python libraries such as `pandas`, `scipy`, `lmfit`, and `numpy` for peak fitting, along with `matplotlib` for data visualization.
+In my academic program, I have studied data structures and algorithms and applied them to solve real-world problems.
+Some of the technologies and tools I am currently learning include Git and GitHub, CMake, PyTorch, Hugging Face, and more.